Brainman643/Exmo/README.md

 ### Usage of Public API

-Resolve `IPublicApi` to Public API.
+Resolve the `IPublicApi` service to access Public API.

 Getting the list of deals by currency pairs: